Speech and Language Therapy

 How does the Speech and Language Therapy work in school?

-Within school, the Speech and Language Therapists help individuals access the curriculum.
-This means that they work with the teaching team to try to help children understand what is being taught, express themselves clearly when talking in lessons and learn to remember the information.
+Within school, the Speech and Language Therapist Assistants (SALTAS) and the Speech and Language Therapists (SALTS) help pupils access the curriculum.
+This means that they work with the teaching team to help children understand what is being taught, express themselves clearly when talking in lessons and learn to remember the information.
 It is also sometimes necessary for children to practice new skills in an individual or small group setting before they are able to use them in the classroom or playground.
 Individual and small group sessions may be held to accommodate this.

 Who do we refer for Speech and Language Assessment?

 It is important to note that not all children with language and communication difficulties will be referred to our Speech and Language Therapists if these needs can be managed and supported within the classroom environment by the class teacher.
 Only children with a significant level of speech and language needs are referred to our Speech and Language Therapists.

 Children with speech or stammering difficulties will not be referred to the school’s Speech and Language Therapists.
 These children can be referred to NHS Speech and Language.

 Who can I speak to if I am concerned or need advice?